Favrile glass: Uses

-Favrile was the first art glass to be used in stained-glass windows.
-Tiffany planned to make patterns in windows based on the shapes and color of his glass.
-Favrile glass also backs a large ornamental clock in Detroit's Guardian Building.
+Tiffany and collaborators developed the favrile glass technique for stained glass windows and glass mosaics, then used it for many other products, including a variety of blown glass vases.
+The vases include slender and colorful "flower form" bud vases along with more traditional forms.

 The largest and most significant glass-mosaic produced with Favrile glass is likely the Dream Garden (1916), commissioned for the Curtis Publishing Company's headquarters in Philadelphia.
 Artist Maxfield Parrish designed the work, and Tiffany Studios executed and installed it.
 The work is now owned by the Pennsylvania Academy of the Fine Arts.
+Favrile glass also backs a large ornamental clock in Detroit's Guardian Building.